ModelEngineering/SBMLLint/README.md

    - To run moiety analysi for a file in this directory, use ``python SBMLLint/tools/moiety\_analysis.py data/biomodels/\<file name\>
 1. Deactivate the virtual environment using ``conda deactivate``

-## Future Directions

-Features under consideration for future versions include:

-- Use of parameters or species that are uninitialized (and not present on the right hand side of a reaction)
-- Correctly constructed kinetics laws
-- Parameters that are unreferenced
-- Mass conservation